Living with Fran

 Living with Fran is an American television sitcom that aired on The WB.
 It starred Fran Drescher and Ryan McPartlin, and was co-created by Jamie Kennedy.
+The series was produced by Fringe Producers, On Time and Sober Productions, Jizzy Entertainment, Uh-Oh Productions, Regency Television and Fox Television Studios.
 The series debuted on April 8, 2005, and ran two seasons before ending on March 24, 2006.

 Premise

 Fran Reeves is an interior designer and divorced mother of two.
 Her son, Josh, recently dropped out of medical school and now lives at home with his younger sister, Allison, his mother and her young boyfriend, Riley Martin.
 Fran deals with the visits of her sleazy ex-husband, Ted, and her divorced cousin, Merrill.
 Fran also must deal with the fact that others, including her son, disapprove of the relationship she has with her much younger boyfriend.
 In the episode "Dreaming with Fran", Fran breaks up with Riley because of the age difference but in the next episode, Riley proposes to Fran.